Patient background

 OCT imaging of the various darkly pigmented lesions revealed a predominantly normal RPE, though some lesions exhibited pigment migration and hypertrophy.
 All the darkly pigmented lesions had varying degrees of overlying ellipsoid zone and outer retinal degeneration (as seen in Figure 2).

-The lesions with the greatest amount of outer retinal degeneration also appeared to have small pockets of fluid reminiscent of outer retinal cavitations noted in macular telangiectasis type 2, cone dystrophy, and achromatopsia.
+outer retinal degeneration also appeared to have small pockets of fluid reminiscent of outer retinal cavitations noted in macular telangiectasis type 2, cone dystrophy, and achromatopsia.
 The less distinct and lightly pigmented lesions noted superior to the posterior pole in the left eye were not visualized with OCT imaging.

 Figures 3 and 4 show OCT imaging revealing variable RPE and outer-retinal degeneration through small and medium RPEH-FAP.